-- employer contribution rates set at 23.68% of pensionable pay (including a 0.08% employer administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million giving a notional past service deficit of £22,000 million - the SCAPE rate, set by HMT, is used to determine the notional investment return.
-The current SCAPE rate is 2.4% above the rate of CPI.
-The assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.2%.
-The assumed nominal rate of return including earnings growth is 4.45%.
+- Employer contribution rates set at 28.68% of pensionable pay (including a 0.08% administration levy).
+This is an increase of 5% in employer contributions and the cost control result is such that no change in member benefits is needed. - Total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million, giving a notional past service deficit of £39,800 million.

-The next valuation result is due to be implemented from 1 April 2024.
+The result of this valuation will be implemented from 1 April 2024.
+The next valuation result is due to be implemented from 1 April 2028.

-The employer's pension costs paid to the TPS in the period amounted to £2,864k (2022: £2,732k).
+The employer's pension costs paid to the TPS in the period amounted to £3,388k (2023: £2,864k).